DomDew/strapi-plugin-fuzzy-search/README.md

 Alternatively (and if the graphql plugin is installed), a search query is registered that accepts `query: String!` and `locale: String` (optional) as arguments.
 If set, the locale parameter will be used as a default for all queried content types.
 If you'd rather filter the content types by local on an individual level, pass the locale to the content type as a [filter](#filters) parameter.

-**IMPORTANT:** Please not that in order to query for the locale of the content types via the locale parameter, localization must be enabled for the content types.
+**IMPORTANT:** Please note that in order to query for the locale of the content types via the locale parameter, localization must be enabled for the content types.

 ### Example Requests